Hastings Russell, 12th Duke of Bedford: Post-war

-Russell re-established the BPP in 1945, the group having been in abeyance during the later years of the war.
+Bedford re-established the BPP in 1945, the group having been in abeyance during the later years of the war.
 Party activity was limited and often restricted to irregular party functions hosted at the Becketts' house in Rickmansworth.
-Increasingly associated with the anti-Semitism espoused by leading BPP figures, Russell stated that the figure of six million Jewish deaths in the Holocaust was "grossly exaggerated" and argued that a figure of 300,000 concentration camp deaths, drawn from all those interned rather than just Jews, was more likely.
+Increasingly associated with the anti-Semitism espoused by leading BPP figures, Bedford stated that the figure of six million Jewish deaths in the Holocaust was "grossly exaggerated" and argued that a figure of 300,000 concentration camp deaths, drawn from all those interned rather than just Jews, was more likely.
 He also denied that any concentration camp had a gas chamber, claiming they were just showers.
 He also funded the publication of Failure at Nuremberg, a pamphlet authored by the "BPP Research Department" (effectively Beckett, A. K. Chesterton and former IFL member Harold Lockwood) which denounced the Nuremberg trials of leading Nazis as a series of show trials that started from the basis of presumed guilt on the part of the defendants.
 Unusually, he also contributed articles on Social Credit and pacifism to anarchist Guy Aldred's journal, The Word, between 1940 and his death.